MariekeSorge/MariekeSorge.github.io/_posts/2023-03-17-navigating.md

 ---

  ## This website serves as:
-A place to keep and share creative writing samples</li>
+*A place to keep and share creative writing samples
-A way to practice/learn markdown and html</li>
+*A way to practice/learn markdown and html
-Best of all a place to house the R Shiny apps I develop.
+*Best of all a place to house the R Shiny apps I develop.
 Check out [Shiny Apps]("https://mariekesorge.github.io/Shinyapps/")